-The nation’s medical systems are so overwhelmed that on September 2 of this year, The American Nurses Association requested² the Department of Health and Human Services to declare a national crisis regarding the ongoing nursing shortage.
-The professional association noted that the summer 2021 surge of the Delta variant of the virus had pushed an already-chronic problem into crisis mode, putting patients at risk.³
+The nation’s medical systems are so overwhelmed that on September 2 of this year, The American Nurses Association requested the Department of Health and Human Services to declare a national crisis regarding the ongoing nursing shortage.² The professional association noted that the summer 2021 surge of the Delta variant of the virus had pushed an already-chronic problem into crisis mode, putting patients at risk.³

-In August of this year, nearly 70% of Florida hospitals 4 were experiencing critical staffing shortages as they were reaching full capacity.
-Medical facilities across the nation were limiting elective, non-emergency surgeries 5 and procedures.
+In August of this year, nearly 70% of Florida hospitals were experiencing critical staffing shortages as they were reaching full capacity.4 Medical facilities across the nation were limiting elective, non-emergency surgeries and procedures.5

 As cases continued to flood in, hospitals have had to respond to staffing shortages while still providing ongoing and acute care for COVID-19 patients, emergency room visitors, and those with chronic conditions.
 At the same time, limited talent pools and intense competition forced some hospitals to recruit medical and nursing students and to hire short-term contract healthcare workers.